Wyb0627/DOSP_project/README.md

 ## Project 4.2
-Used WebSharper web framework to implement a WebSocket interface to the part I implementation.
+Used WebSharper web framework to implement a WebSocket interface to the part I (Project 4) implementation.
  - Re-write parts of the engine using WebSharper to implement the WebSocket interface.
  - Re-write parts of the client to use WebSockets.